 Questions and answers about the novel coronavirus

 The epidemic caused by the new coronavirus, which broke out in China at the end of last year, continues to be a topic of interest to the whole world.
-No case has been reported in Romania, and in Europe the number of infections with this type of coronavirus is very low.
 Globally, UNICEF addresses parents' concerns and provides them with some information about the spread of the virus and the measures by which children and adults can be protected.

 What is the novel coronavirus?

 The 2019 novel coronavirus (2019-nCoV) is a new virus linked to the same family of viruses as Severe Acute Respiratory Syndrome (SARS) and some types of common cold.